 The middle of August marks the beginning of the biggest neighbourhood festival in Barcelona.
-The annual Festa Major de Gràcia begins on Wednesday August 15th through August 21st and takes place in the streets of the picturesque Gràcia area, as a celebration of the neighborhood.
+The annual Festa Major de Gràcia begins on Thursday August 15th through to August 21st and takes place in the streets of the picturesque Gràcia area, as a celebration of the neighborhood.
 Although the town is best known as the home of Gaudí’s Park Güell, Gràcia typically has fewer tourists than the city centre of Barcelona, and those visiting here can often get a true sense of Catalan life in the smaller districts surrounding the city.
-Nevertheless, it is a very hip area with a laid-back bohemian vibe filled with students, artists, academics, and families who all come together to put on this awesome neighbourhood fiesta.
+Nevertheless, it is a very hip area with a laid-back bohemian vibe filled with students, artists, academics, and families, who all come together to put on this awesome neighbourhood fiesta.

 The main attraction of the Festa Major de Gràcia is a contest for the best decorated street.
 About 19 streets throughout the district compete to win the title, and participants take the competition very seriously, designing their alleyways in extremely elaborate fashions.
 Walking through the area, you will find streets dressed up in great detail, and with a different theme every year such as ‘Under-the-Sea’ and ‘Ancient Rome’, the colourful works of art that are suspended from the buildings are great sights to behold.